Cellular and Molecular Medicine

 - BSc Medical Microbiology with Study in Industry

 - BSc Virology and Immunology with Study in Industry

 Our flexible courses offer a broad training in biomedical sciences through the study of the cellular and molecular basis of human disease.

-Taught by an international team of research scientists and clinicians, you will have the opportunity to complete your own research project which reflects our research interests in cancer biology, stem-cell biology and regenerative medicine, or infection and immunology.
+Taught by an international team of research scientists and clinicians, you will have the opportunity to complete a research project of your own that reflects our research interests in cancer biology, stem-cell biology and regenerative medicine or infection and immunology.